streamlit/docs/content/streamlit-cloud/manage-your-app/edit-your-app.md

    ![Your new GitHub Codespace](/images/streamlit-community-cloud/deploy-sample-codespace.png)

-6. When you make changes to your app, the file is automatically saved within the Codespace.
-Your edits are contained within your codespace and do not afftect your repository unless you choose to commit the changes, which will be described later.
+6. When you make changes to your app, the file is automatically saved within your codespace.
+Your edits do not affect your repository unless you choose to commit those changes.
+We will describe commiting your changes in a later step.

    In order to see updates automatically reflected on the right, click "**Always rerun**" when prompted after an edit.